bobsomers/ignite/README.md

 any college curriculum.
 This is an attempt to at least expose incoming freshman in Computer Science and Software Engineering majors to those ideas in 5 minutes.

+This talk was a bit of an experiment to see if I could ditch traditional presentation tools and do everything with HTML 5 and JavaScript.
+It worked well, but was a bit more work than I was anticipating.
+The source code is included here, but your can see the actual slides at [csc000.com](http://www.csc000.com).
+Because the slides are in Ignite format, they autoadvance every 15 seconds.

 ## How to Destroy Your Coworkers in Office Warfare

 *Originally given at Ignite Cal Poly, Fall 2011.*